 This post contains affiliate links, which means if you make a purchase using one of my links, I will receive a small commission.

-Today is all about cleaning and organizing your kitchen countertops!
 Our countertops can easily become a dumping ground for mail, snacks, unused items, food storage, dirty dishes and so much more.
 When your countertops get piled up with junk, you lose a ton of workspace and it sets a bad precedence for the rest of your kitchen.
 Only the most used items in your kitchen should occupy your kitchen counters and those things should be sanitary.

 How to Clean Your Countertops

 - Put any items that belong elsewhere in the place where they belong.
 Paper (mail, schoolwork, bills, etc. ) do not belong on your countertops.
 I'll talk more about that later in this post.

 - Clean the countertops really well with a warm, damp cloth and a good degreaser.
 HERE is my Homemade Grease Cleaning Spray if you prefer a non-toxic version.

 How to Organize Your Countertops

 The key to organizing your countertops is to only place those items that you use the most on them.
 Some people prefer to keep them as sparse as possible, and honestly as much as I would love to do that, we have a very small kitchen with limited storage space, so I have to use my counters for some things.
 That being said, the countertop real estate in my home is very important...that means that if something makes it onto the countertop, then it is something that my family uses almost daily.